Spackenkill High School

-Spackenkill High School is a 9-12 public high school part of the Spackenkill Union Free School District located in Poughkeepsie, New York, United States.
+Spackenkill High School is a 9-12 public high school part of the Spackenkill Union Free School District located in the town of Poughkeepsie, New York, United States.
+It is a part of the Spackenkill Union Free School District.

 In 2018, it was named a National Blue Ribbon School, one of 62 high schools nationwide to be so recognized that year by the U.S. Department of Education.
 In athletics, Spackenkill has won three state championships: baseball in 2005 and 2022 and boys soccer in 2007.

+The school district (of which this is the sole comprehensive high school) includes a majority of the Crown Heights and Spackenkill census-designated places (hamlets).

 History

 Spackenkill Union Free School District was chartered by the New York State Legislature in 1865 and is one of the few remaining union free school districts within the state.
 The name Spackenkill stems from Spack's Creek.
 Spackenkill is a Dutch interpretation of the Indian words for "speaking waters."